Dr. Bradley Eyford DC and Dr. Dena Marie Terranova DC

 Headache sometimes causes mild, endurable pain, while at other times, the pain is severe and excruciating.
 Depending on the underlying pathology, a headache can be associated with the following symptoms:

-• Depression and Nausea
+• Depression and nausea

 • Pain behind one eye or ear and in the temporal region